Utility-scale Network Batteries

 Our Local Network Battery Plan is building utility-scale batteries, connected to the High Voltage electricity distribution network across Queensland, for cleaner power.

-The success of stage one of the plan – the installation of the large batteries in Townsville, Toowoomba, Yeppoon, Bundaberg and Hervey Bay – led to stage two getting underway to support the continuing uptake of renewable energy.
-This is now seeing a further 12 batteries installed across the state, with the those getting underway first being added to the Community Updates below.
-And we are now planning for further stages.
+The success of stage one of the plan – the installation of the large batteries in Townsville, Toowoomba, Yeppoon, Bundaberg and Hervey Bay – led to stage two getting underway to support the continuing uptake of renewable energy, with the first being introduced in the Community Updates below.
+And will now see further batteries installed across the state.

 Each energy storage system is a large 4MW/8MWh battery (see image above).
 They are allowing more solar energy to be sent back into the grid, while the suns shining, storing it for use locally when electricity demand is high.